Scaling Behavior of Public Procurement Activity: Results and Discussion

 One major challenge when developing a comparative analysis of regional data relates to how an indicator scales along the dimension of analysis (e.g., region area, population size, etc.).
 For instance, it is common to compare regions on a \textit{per capita} basis.
-However, such scaling/assumption is only accurate if the indicator under study scales linearly with population size.
+However, such comparison relies on the implicit assumption that indicators scale linear with population size, therefore the estimators will be inconsistent under sub or super-linearity regimes, in which case outcomes can suffer from increasing/decreasing returns with the population size.
 Since that is not the case for most indicators, see Figure~\ref{Figure2}, we can end up with erroneous conclusions.
-In that sense, Urban Scaling literature proposes using, instead, the residuals of each region from the specific scaling law as a reference model.
-In our case, the residuals indicate which municipalities spend more/less in procurement contracts according to what is expected from their population size.
+In that sense, urban scaling laws literature proposes using the residuals of each region from the specific scaling law as a reference model.

-In that sense, we follow by estimating the so-called \textit{Scale-Adjusted Indicators} (SAI) \cite{bettencourt2010urban,alves2013distance,alves2015scale} as a means to quantify deviations of each municipality procurement activity from what would be expected from its population size.
+We follow by estimating the so-called \textit{Scale-Adjusted Indicators} (SAI) \cite{bettencourt2010urban,alves2013distance,alves2015scale} to quantify deviations of each municipality procurement activity from the scaling reference model.
 The SAI correspond to the residuals, which are computed as

 where $Y_{i,t}$ is the observed expenditure of municipality $i$ on year $t$, and $Y(N_{i,t})$ is the predicted value given the population size of such municipality.
 Unlike \textit{per capita} indicators, the SAI are dimensionless and independent of population size \cite{bettencourt2010urban,alves2013distance,alves2015scale}.
-The SAI capture human and social dynamics specific to a given place and time.
-It is a true local measure that allows direct comparison between two regions and provides meaningful comparative information between population agglomerates and regional governance bodies.
-One interesting application of the SAI has been in the development of rankings that allow quantifying an indicator of interest \cite{bettencourt2010urban}.
-In the Supporting Information, we provide a discussion of such an application to the procurement activity in Portugal.
+The SAI capture human and social dynamics specific to a given place and time, allowing for a population-unbiased comparison between regional administrative bodies.
+For instance, SAI have been used to identify clusters of regions with similar activity patterns \cite{bettencourt2010urban}.

-Figure~\ref{Figure4} above shows the distribution of SAI obtained for different types of contracts for 2018 and the best fit Normal Distribution for the SAI estimated per year.
+Figure~\ref{Figure4} shows the distribution of SAI obtained for different types of contracts for 2018 and the best fit Normal Distribution for the SAI estimated per year.
 In all but one case, SAI are Normally Distributed.
 Moreover, the SAI are uncorrelated with population size and show no heteroscedasticity.